betnero/tickstock/README.md

     - Provide descriptive statistics in a csv or xlsx file [FEATURE ADDED]
     - Calculate the moving average for 5, 10, 15, 30, 60, 90 or custom number of days.
 Place it in a file in a specific directory
     - Calculate bollinger band [FEATURE ADDED]
-    - Transform the csv data into an xlsx or any other format data at user request
+    - Transform the csv data into an xlsx or any other format data at user request [FEATURE ADDED]
-    - Allow user to change data
+    - Allow user to change data [FEATURE ADDED]
     - Provide a list of all stock tickers at user request [FEATURE ADDED]
     - Place data in a database (sqlite) [FEATURE ADDED]